kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-controllers.md

 ## Automatic Events Generation

-Kuzzle Backend can trigger events on all controller routes, and those added by plugins are no exception.
+Kuzzle can trigger events on all controller routes, and those added by plugins are no exception.
 Read more about these automatic controller events [here]({{ site_base_path }}kuzzle-events/plugin-events/).